Key Takeaways

-- Use reliable identifiers first, UTR or RRN and exact VPA, then layer fuzzy signals with confidence scoring.
+- Use reliable identifiers first (UTR or RRN and exact VPA), then layer fuzzy signals with confidence scoring to achieve above 90% auto reconciliation accuracy.

-- Collapse duplicates across gateways, wallets, and bank files with multi key logic, and keep a full audit trail.
+- Collapse duplicates across gateways, wallets, and bank feeds using multi key logic (UTR, amount plus time window, order ID) and maintain a full audit trail for every merge decision.

-- Generate posting hints that understand Indian GST, MDR, TDS, and Tally or Zoho Books sync rules.
+- Generate posting hints that understand Indian GST, MDR, TDS, and Tally sync rules so entries flow to ledgers without rework.

-- Design human in the loop review queues for medium confidence matches, so accuracy improves each month.
+- Design human in the loop review queues for medium confidence matches.
+Accuracy improves each month as allowlists grow and edge cases are resolved.

 Why Wallet and UPI Feed Normalisation Matters Now

-Wallet and UPI feed normalisation is the disciplined process of transforming chaotic payment data into a clean, standardised, ledger ready dataset that posts cleanly to Tally or Zoho Books.
+Wallet and UPI feed normalisation is the disciplined process of transforming chaotic payment data into a clean, standardised, ledger ready dataset that posts cleanly to Tally.
 When done well, it converts fragmented feeds into reconciled entries, reduces manual work massively, and improves accuracy.

-India processes more than fifteen billion UPI transactions monthly.
+India processes more than eighteen billion UPI transactions monthly.
 Interoperable wallets, multiple PSP handles, and varying settlement patterns add complexity.
 Clear, consistent schemas are now essential.
-For broader context, see the BIS payment systems paper and the change that followed when RBI allowed wallet interoperability for full KYC PPIs.
+For broader context, see the NPCI UPI product statistics and the regulatory shift when RBI allowed wallet interoperability for full KYC PPIs.

-Normalisation solves these, builds reliable links to invoices, and can cut manual classification by seventy percent or more.
+Normalisation solves these problems.
+It builds reliable links to invoices and can cut manual transaction classification by seventy percent or more.

 What Normalised Looks Like for Indian UPI and Wallet Data

-A strong normalised feed contains a minimal set of consistent fields that apply across gateways, banks, and wallets.
-Reference tax treatment and settlement rules from the BIS paper and public policy updates like this PIB feature.
+A strong normalised feed contains a minimal set of consistent fields.
+These fields apply across gateways, banks, and wallets.
+Reference tax treatment and settlement rules from the CBIC portal for GST notifications and public policy updates like this PIB feature on digital payments.

-- UTR or RRN, the unique reference for tracking and dispute handling.
+- UTR or RRN: the unique reference number for tracking and dispute handling.

-- Counterparty, name and mobile when available, store raw and cleansed.
+- Counterparty: name and mobile when available.
+Store raw and cleansed versions.

-- Fees and GST, MDR and tax separated for accurate reporting.
+- Fees and GST: MDR and tax separated for accurate reporting and input credit claims.

-Capture settlement patterns common in India, T plus one for most UPI, T plus two for some wallets, instant for UPI Lite under five hundred.
+Capture settlement patterns common in India.
+T plus one for most UPI.
+T plus two for some wallets.
+Instant for UPI Lite under five hundred rupees.
 Represent gross amounts, net settlements, MDR, and GST on MDR explicitly.

 def normalise_vpa(vpa):